fieryknight2/GeometryDash2/README.md

 # Geometry Dash 2

-A second version of Geometry Dash, using SFML
+A remake of my old Geometry Dash game which was originally written using SDL, this version is improved and rewritten using SFML.